Code: DEC15 for 15% off all regularly priced items until 1.1.25!

 A Brief History of the Scoville Heat Scale

-It measures the pungency of the pepper related to how much capsaicin they contain.
+It measures the pungency of the pepper, which is related to how much capsaicin it contains.
 Capsaicin is what makes a pepper hot.

 Simply put, the more it contains, the hotter it is.